 Turney P. Berry is an estate planning attorney at Wyatt, Tarrant & Combs in Louisville, and there are two main prongs to his job: “One part is getting assets where folks want them to go.
 And the other part is minimizing the tax consequences of getting those assets there,” he says.

 Depending on your circumstances, both parts can be fairly easy and straightforward.
 Often people are more worried than they should be, Berry adds.
 “They’re all worried at the beginning, but it’s often a question of, ‘Should they worry?’”

 When a person passes away, their remaining assets may be subject to an estate tax.
-As explained by the Internal Revenue Service, an estate tax is a tax on the right to transfer property.
-The federal estate tax rate is a flat 40%.
+As explained by the Internal Revenue Service (IRS), an estate tax is a tax on the right to transfer property.
+The top federal estate tax rate is 40 percent.

 There is also the Generation Skipping Transfer Tax, which imposes certain taxes when a transfer is made by a person who is 37.5 years older than the intended recipient.
 But even if you will be subject to tax implications, Berry says it’s not all that worrisome so long as you get a gameplan.

 “The estate tax system is very porous, so if you are willing to plan, then there’s a lot you can do to reduce your estate taxes, particularly if you have a long period of time to work,” he says.
 “You can have people who have a lot of money, $100 million or more, but if they come in when they’re 60, and they live until they’re 85 or 90, they may pay very little estate tax.
 Obviously, if they don’t come in until they’re 90, well, it’s going to be a lot harder, because you don’t have nearly as much time to work.
 If you start early, then you won’t have to do things that are drastic and complicated.”